dagbjorn/microcoffeeoncloud/README.md

 11.12.2020 | Migrated from Spring Cloud Netflix Hystrix to Resilience4J.
 Support of Hystrix is discontinued in Spring Cloud 2020.
 23.12.2020 | Migrated to Spring Boot 2.4.1 and Spring Cloud 2020.0.0.
 05.01.2021 | Added support for Spring WebClient since RestTemplate is in maintenance mode.
 However, still using RestTemplate as an alternative.
+19.05.2021 | Integrated Keycloak, an authorization server, in Microcoffee.
+CreditRating API is now using the OAuth2 client credentials grant.

 ## Contents